backstage/backstage/plugins/scaffolder/README.md

 ### Troubleshooting

-In case if you encountered with the [issue of closing EventStream](https://github.com/backstage/backstage/issues/5535) which auto-updates logs during the task execution, you can enable long polling.
-In order to you it, you have to create in your codebase file in this location `packages/app/src/apis.ts` where you register `ScaffolderClient` with an extra parameter `useLongPollingLogs: true`.
+If you encounter the [issue of closing EventStream](https://github.com/backstage/backstage/issues/5535) which auto-updates logs during task execution, you can enable long polling.
+To do so, update your `packages/app/src/apis.ts` file to register a `ScaffolderClient` with the `useLongPollingLogs` set to `true`.
 By default, it is `false`.

 ```typescript
 import {